proofoftom/open-social-coolify/README.md

 **Auto-install is now enabled!** On first deploy, Drush will automatically install Open Social using the environment variables you've configured.
 Just wait for the container to start and the site will be ready.

+The Search API and Search API Solr modules will be automatically enabled during installation.

 You can customize the install via environment variables:
 - `DRUPAL_SITE_NAME` - Your community name (default: "Open Social")
 - `DRUPAL_ADMIN_USER` - Admin username (default: "admin")